 Who are we for Christ today?
 This is the central question for John Stackhouse’s new book Making the Best of it: Following Christ in the Real World.
 And let me say from the outset that this is one of the most important books I’ve ever read on Christian ethics.

 Stackhouse explains that:

-“Christian ethics, then, is not primarily about what to do rightly or wrongly, but fundamentally about what is to be Christian in the world, what is the profession and practice of Christian faith.
-Being Christian is the world is an identity, a motive, an agenda, and a posture, all of which lead to action.”
+“Christian ethics, then, is not primarily about what to do rightly or wrongly, but fundamentally about what it is to be Christian in the world, what is proper to the profession and practice of Christian faith.
+Being Christian in the world is an identity, a motive, an agenda, and a posture, all of which lead to action.”
 (4)